-Technology - Laptops (Active)
+Technology - Laptop with 17" screen (Active)

-Why is this resource required for this action?: The laptops are used to access specialized software to conduct lessons and lab activities in the following classes: OH 107- Landscape Design, OH 218- Xeriscape: Water Conservation, OH 2- Plant Identification 1, OH 3- Plant Identification 2, OH 1- Introduction to Horticultural Science, OH 109- Landscape Maintenance, OH 105- Plant Propagation, and OH 204- Nursery and Greenhouse Production.
-The current laptops are working slow due to software upgrades.
+Why is this resource required for this action?: The laptop is used to access specialized software to conduct lessons and lab activities in the following classes: OH 107- Landscape Design, OH 218- Xeriscape: Water Conservation, OH 2- Plant Identification 1, OH 3- Plant Identification 2, OH 1- Introduction to Horticultural Science, OH 109- Landscape Maintenance, OH 105- Plant Propagation, and OH 204- Nursery and Greenhouse Production.
+The current laptop is working slow due to limited capacity.

-Cost of Request (Nothing will be funded over the amount listed.): 5000
+Cost of Request (Nothing will be funded over the amount listed.): 2500